-Looking at these oriental craftsmen in action, the average home based cook might rapidly arrive at the opinion that cooking sushi at home is an impossible dream.
-However with an ample dose of patience and determination, they can rapidly discover that cooking up a successful sushi dinner for family and friends can become a reality- and a tasty one at that.
+Looking at these oriental craftsmen in action, the average home-based cook might decide that cooking sushi at home is an impossible dream.
+However, with an ample dose of patience and determination, they are cooking up a successful sushi dinner for family and friends.

-There are a few stepping stones involved in learning to become a competent Sushi chef, and here are five of the main tricks that will get you there.
+There are a few stepping stones involved in learning to become a competent Sushi chef, and here is your guide to making delicious sushi at home.

 The Proper Rice

-The first thing to realise is that sushi rice forms between two thirds and three quarters of a typical sushi dish.
+The first thing to realize is that sushi rice forms between two-thirds and three-quarters of a typical sushi dish.
 Known in Japanese as “Shari,” it is always recommended that Short or medium-grain white rice is used.
 If you want to make life easy for yourself, you can always find an oriental food store or look for packets of rice, labeled “sushi rice” or sometimes under the name of “Calrose” rice in your local supermarket.
 With more and more people preparing the dish at home these days, you stand a good chance of finding it.

 Now that you have the rice that you need, it’s time to get started with the preparations, Stage one is to rinse the rice thoroughly.
 Once that has been done, the rice should be placed in a steam oven, or better still a rice cooker, with equal parts water.